strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.3.19 =
+* Removed the price from the description sent to PayPal.
+The DESC field is limited to 127 characters and must match up across API calls.
+So there is a good chance the price would get truncated which could be confusing.
+This was a kind of hack anyway.
+PayPal should show the price data it has.
+Not sure why it won't.
+The price is still reviewed on the review page of your site though.
+* The recaptcha code now checks for a previous error before changing pmpro_msg to "All Good".
+* Fixed warning in pmpro_has_membership_access().
+Fixed a bunch of other warnings here and there.
+* Rewrote pmpro_updateMembershipCategories() just to be cleaner

+= 1.3.18.1 =
+* Added the new email .html templates to svn.

 = 1.3.18 =
 * Fixed some warnings: admin bar warning that showed up on admin pages; warning issued by pmpro_setOption(); warning in pmpro_hasMembershipLevel(); warning in billing update; warnings on the user edit page; warnings in the getTax method of the order class; warnings in save method of order class.
 * Added a pmpro_checkout_confirm_email filter that can return false to hide and not require the "Confirm E-mail" field at checkout.